 Each exchange for a different crypto incurred a small fee.
 First by changing to bitcoin, then from bitcoin to EOS.

-After that upon withdrawing my EOS tokens, there was another 0.7-0.8 EOS withdrawal transaction fee.
+After that upon withdrawing my EOS, there was another 0.7-0.8 EOS withdrawal transaction fee on Binance.

-By the time I got it into my EOS Exodus wallet, I was left with only a couple of EOS tokens.
-I’ve lost about $6USD from all the stupid back and forth transaction i did on Binance.
-So don’t repeat this stupid noob mistake I did.
+By the time I got it into my EOS Exodus wallet, I was left with only a couple of EOS.

 Remember to send a small test transaction first.
 (Remember to always do this step with any crypto transaction.)

-Under the Send to tab, paste your EOS Exodus wallet address.
+Under the Send to tab, paste your EOS Account name.